RedisGraph/RedisGraph/docs/docs/commands.md

 *   Additional optional arguments are indicated by an ellipsis: `...`

 Most commands require a graph key's name as their first argument.

-The time complexity of each command is dependent on the operations performed by that command.